cdoorenweerd/PyCOIStats/README.md

 For each script, run `python script.py -h` for usage instructions.

+- `aln_summary.py` gives a simple count of the variable and parsimony informative sites.

-- `aln_renamer.py` will change all sequence names in a fasta alignment based on a two column csv file.
+- `aln_renamer.py` changes sequence names in a fasta alignment based on a two column csv file.
 With the '-l' flag the script will simply generate a txt file with all current sequence names.
 This script is helpful to get the species naming convention right.

 - `hapcounter.py` counts the total number of sequences and distinct haplotypes per species and outputs to csv file.